cswzhang/PoeFixer/README.md

 ## Credits

-This is a UI modernization of [SneedSmoother](https://github.com/glutzer/SneedSmoother/) by glutzer.
+This is a modified version of [PoeFixer](https://github.com/caltus/PoeFixer).
 All core functionality remains the same, with improvements focused on user interface and experience.